fabnun/template-jwt-express-api/README.md

 # Basic API (Node, Express, Jwt, Ejs)

-Example of a basic API in Node with Express, JWT authentication and token validation to protect the endpoints.
-In addition, it shows how to use the API from the client side using JavaScript.
+Example of a basic API with Express, JWT authentication and token validation to protect the endpoints.

 ## Download